ECP-WarpX/WarpX/Docs/source/install/dependencies.rst

 .. code-block:: bash

-   python -m pip install matplotlib==3.2.2 yt scipy numpy openpmd-api
+   python -m pip install matplotlib==3.2.2 yt scipy pandas numpy openpmd-api

 If you want to run the ``./run_test.sh`` :ref:`test script <developers-testing>`, which uses our legacy GNUmake build system, you need to set the following environment hints after ``spack env activate warpx-dev`` for dependent software: